percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 Keyring (or, more generally, the |PXC| SST process) is backward compatible.
 A higher version JOINER can join from lower version DONOR, but not vice-versa.
-More details are covered below, in :ref:`data-at-rest-encryption-upgrade-compatibility-issues` section.

 Configuring PXC to use keyring_vault plugin
 ===========================================